canonical/snapd/_integration-tests/README.md

 You can use this flag to test in a remote machine too.

+## Filtering the tests to run

+With the --filter flag you can select the tests to run.
+For instance you can pass MyTestSuite, MyTestSuite.FirstCustomTest or MyTestSuite.*CustomTest:

+    go run _integration-tests/main.go --filter MyTestSuite.FirstCustomTest

 ## Testing a remote machine

 You can execute the integration suite in a remote snappy machine with: